copych/ESP32_SF2_Sampler_Synthesizer/README.md

 ## SD CARD Pin Connections:

-ESP32-S3:
-These pins can be changed in config.h if needed
+ESP32-S3: these pins can be changed in config.h if needed

 | Signal | GPIO Pin |
 |--------|----------|